hackerschoice/gsocket-relay/README2.md

 # Global Socket Server

 Chances are that you are wrong here.
 Click here if you want to learn about gsocket: [https://www.github.com/hackerschoice/gsocket](https://www.github.com/hackerschoice.com/gsocket).
+You do not need this unless you want to review code.

+You have been warned...

 **Installation**
 ```